Virden Oil Dome All-Stars 1957

 Birtle Blue Jays 1999–2004

-The Birtle Blue Jays were a small town team that played in the Manitoba Senior Baseball League.
-They competed at a high calibre level and were an extremely successful team.
+The Birtle Blue Jays were a small town team that played in the Manitoba Senior Baseball League (MSBL).
+They competed at a high caliber and were extremely successful.

-In 1999 they lost in the title in Manitoba Senior Baseball League Championship Finals in a seven game series that went right to the last game.
-The following year they redeemed themselves, by winning the M.S.B.L.
-Championships and taking home the Manitoba Senior AAA Crown.
-This feat was accomplished once again in 2002 and 2004.
+In 1999, after advancing all the way to the provincial finals, Birtle lost in a seven game series that went right until the final game.
+The following year they redeemed themselves by winning the MSBL Championships and taking home the Manitoba Senior AAA Crown.
+This impressive feat was accomplished again in 2002 and in 2004.

-In 2001 the Blue Jays attended the Nationals in Kentville, Nova Scotia.
-The tournament had a brilliant outcome with the Blue Jays will the President’s Cup.
-In 2003 they attended Nationals once more but were not as successful, losing in the semi-final game.
-After winning their third M.S.B.L.
-Championship and AAA Crown in 2004 they attended Nationals in Kamploops B.C. in 2005.
+In 2001, the Blue Jays attended the Nationals in Kentville, Nova Scotia.
+The tournament went very well, and Birtle brought home the President’s Cup.
+In 2003 they attended Nationals once again, but lost in the semi-finals.
+After winning their third MSBL Championship and Manitoba AAA Crown in 2004, they attended Nationals again in Kamloops, BC in 2005.

 Ron Toews

-Toews was an impressive pitcher and short stop, he began playing in Plum Coulee at age 12 and spent much of his early career playing for his home town.
-He was recruited by Winkler in 1962 and 1963 to play in the Manitoba Juvenile Provincials where they won the championship.
-He was a member of the Plum Coulee Senior team from 1960-1964, 1965 and 1966.
-In 1963 this team won the local Senior League.
-In the summer of 1964 he joined the Brandon Cloverleafs as a pitcher and short stop.
-He later rejoined the team in July 1966 after spending the 1965 season in British Columbia with the Can-Am League champion Trail Smoke Eaters.
-He won the Manitoba Senior Baseball League Championship with the Brandon Cloverleafs in 1966 and 1967.
-He pitched with the St. Agathe Bisons for the Canadian Nationals in 1970.
-Following the end of his playing career he coached at the Greendell Community Club from 1986-1996.
-Won the Bonvital Championship in 1986, 1987, 1989, 1990 and 1995 and later served as a Greendell Community Club Executive from 1997-1998.
-He also played with the Winnipeg Colonels Fastball Club and was inducted into the Manitoba Softball Hall of Fame in 2008.
-Toews was inducted into the Manitoba Baseball Hall of Fame in 2006 along with his family for their dedication to baseball in Plum Coulee.
+Ron Toews was born in Plum Coulee, Manitoba on January 30, 1945.
+Toews was an impressive pitcher and shortstop.
+He began playing in Plum Coulee at the age of 12, and he spent much of his early career playing for his hometown.
+Toews was recruited by Winkler in 1962 and ’63 to play in the Manitoba Juvenile Provincials, where they won the championship.
+He was a member of the Plum Coulee senior team from 1960-64, and in 1966.
+In 1963, this team won the local senior league.
+The next year, he joined the Brandon Cloverleafs as a pitcher and shortstop before returning to Plum Coulee for the 1966 season.
+Toews went on to win the Manitoba Senior Baseball League (MSBL) Championship with the Brandon Cloverleafs in the following two seasons.
+In 1970, he pitched with the Ste.
+Agathe Bisons for the Canada Nationals.
+Following this tournament, he went on to coach at the Greendell Community Club from 1986-96.
+Toews’ teams won the Bonvital Championship in 1986, ’87, ’89, ’90, and ’95.
+He later served as a Greendell Community Club executive from 1997-98.
+Toews was previously inducted into the Manitoba Sports Hall of Fame, the Manitoba Softball Hall of Fame, and the Manitoba Baseball Hall of Fame (as part of his family).

 Bob Paradine

-Paradine played with the Binscarth Orioles in the Manitoba Senior Baseball League from 1981-1990.
-The Orioles won the league title in 1982, 1984 and 1986.
-He was named the M.S.B.L.
-All-star Outfielder five times while playing with the Orioles.
-He then served as the President of Binscarth Minor Ball for ten years.
-Paradine was a very successful fastball coach, often coaching three female teams per year.
-From 1996-2008 had many teams reach the finals, earning provincial gold numerous times in each age category he coached.
-He is greatly appreciated in his community as he provided many local girls the opportunity to play top calibre ball.
-All three of his daughters received scholarships to play in the United States.
+Bob Paradine was born in Binscarth, Manitoba on March 7, 1958.
+Paradine played with the Binscarth Orioles in the Manitoba Senior Baseball League from 1981-90.
+The Orioles won the league title in 1982, ’84, and ’86.
+Paradine was named Manitoba Senior Baseball League (MSBL) all-star outfielder five times during his time with the Orioles.
+He went on to serve as president of Binscarth Minor Baseball for ten years.
+Paradine was also a very successful fastball coach, and he often coached three women’s teams each year.
+From 1996-2008, he had many different teams reach the finals, earning provincial gold numerous times in each age category he coached.
+Paradine’s effort allowed many local girls the opportunity to play top-caliber baseball, and all three of his daughters ended up receiving scholarships to play baseball in the United States.

 Bob Paradine Newspaper Article 1976